 The Machine Learning Engineer Nanodegree program is the most general of the three programs.
 It offers a great foundation, and is an excellent choice for anyone pursuing a career in a field where machine learning techniques are used.
 However, the curriculum is not as advanced as the other two programs, and it does not specialize to the same extent.

-The Robotics program provides an introduction to various aspects of robotics including perception, localization, path planning, and control, as well as the Robot Operating System (ROS).
-All of the techniques required to complete the projects in the Robotics program (including machine learning) are taught as part of the program.
+The Robotics Software Engineer Nanodegree program provides an introduction to software and artificial intelligence as applied to robotics.
+The areas we focus on are perception, localization, path planning, deep learning, reinforcement learning, and control.
+These are taught using the Robot Operating System (ROS) framework.
+All of the techniques required to complete the projects in the Robotics Software Engineer Nanodegree program (including machine learning) are taught as part of the program.

 Students should have the following skills coming into the program: